tkim338/BayOfPigsSim/README.md

 # BayOfPigsSim

 notes:
-We'll just all push to master for now until we have to start combining files/models.
+We'll just all have separate branches and use pull requests to merge to master.